dudekluk/Portfolio/doc/Test Cases.md

    * Postman for API testing.

 ### Entry Criteria
-- The login feature code is stable for testing.
+- The all features code is stable for testing.
 - Test environment is set up and ready.
 - Test cases are designed, reviewed, and approved.
 - Test data is designed